 Our pupils and staff are our absolute priority.
 How we strategically achieve our goals organically evolves with the strengthening of our relationships and shared approach.

 On 1st September 2017, the Learning in Harmony Trust turned three years old.
-Having started life with two member schools both based in Newham, on its third anniversary it contained 8 schools - 5 based in Newham and 3 in Southend.
+Having started life with two member schools both based in Newham, on its third anniversary it contained 9 schools - 6 based in London and 3 in Essex.